tomjoht/reading/draft_posts/pinpointing-the-problem.md

 Email from Jacob Leighty. comes across a bit pigheaded, truculent with the world. i've been trying to figure out exactly what it is about social media that is the problem. clearly i don't condemn all social media, as this blog is one of the quintessential forms of the genre.

-reminds me of a chapter in Kevin Kelly's What Technology Wants where he looks at the unabomber's arguments, Kyzinski. people who are so anti-tech that they completely remove themselves from it.
+reminds me of a chapter in [[Kevin Kelly]]'s What Technology Wants where he looks at the unabomber's arguments, Kyzinski. people who are so anti-tech that they completely remove themselves from it.

 as i've come back to the smartphone, i've been testing the waters a bit to try to identify that part of social media that had extinguished my long-form concentration and reading.